joinpursuit/AC_4_Web/bridge/lessons/02_variables.md

 "bat" + "man";
 ```

-Each of the expressions will be evaluated, produce a value, and then get discarded.
+Each of the expressions will be evaluated, return a value, and then get discarded.
 None of the expressions will have any effect on anything.

 ## console.log

 The first kind of effect we need is printing text to the screen.
-We have been using the node REPL, where the value produced by an expression was printed for us.
+We have been using the node REPL, where the value returned by an expression was printed for us.
 To write programs, however, we will be creating a files in which we put our javascript code.
 When running a file with the code above, nothing will get printed.
 In order to print something in javascript file, we will need to use the `console.log` function.

 ```js
 console.log("bat" + "man")